johanhelsing/matchbox/README.md

 - A socket abstraction, [matchbox_socket](https://github.com/johanhelsing/matchbox/tree/main/matchbox_socket)
   - With a feature, `ggrs-socket` for providing a [ggrs](https://github.com/gschup/ggrs) compatible socket.
-- A tiny signalling server, [matchbox_server](https://github.com/johanhelsing/matchbox/tree/main/matchbox_server).
+- A tiny signaling server, [matchbox_server](https://github.com/johanhelsing/matchbox/tree/main/matchbox_server).
 Written in rust, uses only a couple of megabytes of memory.
 Also available as a docker image.

 ## Examples